SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 Integration and Customization Challenges

 This is where many organizations get surprised.
-If you’ve spent years building custom workflows, approval processes, and business rules in SAP IDM or MiM, you might find that Entra ID doesn’t give you the same level of flexibility.
+If you’ve spent years building custom workflows, approval processes, and business rules in SAP IDM or MIM, you might find that Entra ID doesn’t give you the same level of flexibility.

 The True Cost of Migration